CLPopescu-1999-02/Telit4G-EnergiaLibrary/README.md

 # Telit4G-EnergiaLibrary
 Texas Instruments Energia Library for the Telit EVK4 BoosterPack containing the LE910SV-V2 LTE module.

+## Currently the sendATCommand() function does not work.
+Substituted is a dummy function that always returns true.

 The general structure of the library is like this:

 ```